-The registered officer of the registered political party must comply with a requirement to supply certain information unless the registered officer has a reasonable excuse.
+The registered officer of the registered political party must comply with a requirement to supply such information unless the registered officer has a reasonable excuse.

-Under section 168(7) of the Electoral Act 1992, any non-compliance with a registered officer supplying certain information may attract a maximum penalty of 400 penalty units.
+Under section 168(7) of the Electoral Act, any non-compliance by a registered officer in not supplying certain information may attract a maximum penalty of 400 penalty units.